-The best conditions for a mountaineering trip are generally during Spring, early-Autumn and Summer.
-These seasons provide more pleasant and stable weather conditions, and allow mountaineers to avoid heavy snow falls, extremely cold temperatures and strong winds.
+The best conditions for a mountaineering trip are generally during Spring, early-Autumn, and Summer.
+These seasons provide more pleasant and stable weather conditions and allow mountaineers to avoid heavy snowfalls, extremely cold temperatures, and strong winds.

 Many mountains have a specific ‘peak season’: a time of the year when climbing is more popular.
 During peak season, all services on the mountain (mountain huts, gondolas) are fully-functional, while most of them close in the off-season.
 Some routes are only open during the official climbing season as well.
-On the downside, climbing a popular mountain in peak season ―and specially during weekends or holidays― usually also implies more crowds.
+On the downside, climbing a popular mountain in peak season ―and especially during weekends or holidays― usually also implies more crowds.